-- F. Communication: A hands free communication device shall be provided which has been designed in response to ADAAG requirements. - G. Car Lantern and Chime: A stainless steel vandal resistant directional lantern visible from the corridor shall be provided in the car entrance.
-When the car stops and the doors are opening, the lantern shall indicate the direction in which the car is to travel and an adjustable electronic chime will sound. - H. Hall Fixtures: Hall fixtures shall be provided with necessary stainless steel vandal resistant push buttons and key switches for elevator operation.
-Raised markings shall be provided for each push-button - I. Landing Passing Signal: An adjustable electronic chime bell shall sound in the car to tell a passenger that the car is either stopping at or passing a floor served by the elevator.
+G. Communication: A hands free communication device shall be provided which has been designed in response to ADAAG requirements.

+H. Car Lantern and Chime: A stainless steel vandal resistant directional lantern visible from the corridor shall be provided in the car entrance.
+When the car stops and the doors are opening, the lantern shall indicate the direction in which the car is to travel and an adjustable electronic chime will sound.

+I. Hall Fixtures: Hall fixtures shall be provided with necessary stainless steel vandal resistant push buttons and key switches for elevator operation.
+Raised markings shall be provided for each push-button

+J. Landing Passing Signal: An adjustable electronic chime bell shall sound in the car to tell a passenger that the car is either stopping at or passing a floor served by the elevator.

-2.16 Door Operator Equipment.
+2.10 Door Operator Equipment

 - A. Provide a GAL MOVFR-HSL or approved equal door operator with VVVF drive and the following features: - 1.
-1⁄2 hp motor and heavy duty sprocket, chain, belt, and sheaves. - 2.
+1/2 hp motor and heavy duty sprocket, chain, belt, and sheaves. - 2.
 Closed loop regulated speed performance. - 3.
 Hand-held keypad programming. - 4.
 Adjustments can be stored in the keypad and downloaded to another operator. - 5.
-Door obstruction reversal. - 6.
+Adjustable door obstruction reversal. - 6.
 Optical cams with LED indicators. - 7.
 Test switches for open, close, nudging and speed zone set up. - 8.
 Universal inputs for open, close, and nudging. - 9.
-Reversing switch to back up the door reversal device. - B. Provide a non contact door reversal device with light immunity: The Door Reopening Device shall cause both the car and hoistway doors to reverse, should they detect an obstruction in the elevator entrance and shall be, Tri-Tronics, ""W" Series Door Edge, or approved equal.
+Reversing switch to back up the door reversal device.

+B. Provide a non contact door reversal device with light immunity: The Door Reopening Device shall cause both the car and hoistway doors to reverse, should they detect an obstruction in the elevator entrance.
 The device electrical wiring shall be supplied with quick disconnects terminals to facilitate replacement.
-The infrared curtain detector shall include the following: - 1.
+The infrared curtain detector shall include the following:

+i.
 A protective infrared detector field extending from 1 1/2" above the car sill to a height of 68".

-- 2. A fail-safe control system to prevent the doors from closing in case of power loss to the detector. - 3.
+ii.
+A fail-safe control system to prevent the doors from closing in case of power loss to the detector.

+iii.
 A one-piece full door height protective lens cover designed to be completely waterproof and to withstand impact, abrasion and vandalism.

-PART 3.0 EXECUTION
+Part 3.0 EXECUTION